imeanup/anupam/README.md

 - Previously, I worked for Zoho Creator as a Technical Support Engineer where I used to customized and troubleshoot application.
 Please collobrate, if you need any assistance.
 - Currently, I'm looking for a job role change.

+PS: Note that I deleted by old git account @meanup and starting this new account from Aug 6, 2022.

 <!---
 omeanup/omeanup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.